180 Promenade Cir #300, Sacramento, CA 95834

 Eggshell Audits

-Taxpayer’s who intentionally or inadvertently materially understate revenue, overstate deductions, or claim credits they are not entitled to that have not voluntarily disclosed the misstatements are at risk for an eggshell audit.
-This is the industry term for a civil tax audit where the taxpayer knows about an material compliance issue underlying the returns under audit, but the IRS representative does not.
+Taxpayers, who intentionally or inadvertently materially understate revenue, overstate deductions, or claim credits they are not entitled to and have not yet voluntarily disclosed the misstatements, are liable for a high-risk eggshell audit.
+This is the industry term for a civil tax audit where the taxpayer knows about a material compliance issue underlying the returns under audit, but the IRS representative does not.
 As a result, the taxpayer, and frequently their representative, is figuratively walking on eggshells around the auditor to avoid the issue from coming to light, hence the colloquial description of this type of audit.
 When such an audit occurs, it may be tempting to lie to that auditor to attempt to avoid discovery or disclosure of the underlying noncompliance.
-However, lying to a federal agent is a felony.
+However, lying to a federal agent is a felony in its own right.

 If an audited tax return contains material, intentional or inadvertent noncompliance, it is extremely beneficial to seek out the counsel of our dual licensed Tax Lawyers & CPAs at the outset of the audit.
 Whether the error was intentional or accidental, you should proactively address the error before the auditor discovers the issue.
 Our attorneys can evaluate the error to determine if it is a material misstatement, present options to remedy it, and communicate with the IRS.

 An audit in which the IRS revenue agent secretly seeks confirmation of the intent a taxpayer had when they materially misstated their returns is informally known as a reverse eggshell audit.
-This audit typically comes before a criminal tax investigation and is dangerous because the auditor can collect evidence for the subsequent or simultaneous criminal tax investigation without the taxpayer knowing the IRS already considers it a criminal tax case.
+A reverse eggshell audit is far more dangerous than an eggshell audit.
+This audit typically comes before a criminal tax investigation and is dangerous because the auditor can collect evidence for the subsequent or simultaneous criminal tax investigation without the taxpayer knowing that the IRS already considers it a criminal tax case.
 This practice eliminates notice of the clandestine criminal tax investigation and does not allow taxpayers to utilize their constitutional criminal defense rights against self-incrimination and unreasonable searches and seizures.
+Reverse eggshell audits can also consist of simultaneous civil and criminal tax investigations.
+Also, what can start as only a civil audit can be later referred to a Fraud Referral Specialist or an IRS Special Agent for evaluation as to criminal tax liability.

 While part of the definition of a reverse eggshell audit is that the taxpayer is unaware of what the auditor is seeking, a dual licensed Tax Lawyer & CPA can look out for signs of this type of audit.
 Our experienced attorneys have witnessed enough high-risk audits to recognize when an auditor’s actions imply an ulterior motive.
 Questions that focus on the intent of a particular tax-related choice, expanding the tax return years under audit, and asking for excessive copies of information could all indicate that the civil audit is obscuring or becoming a criminal tax investigation.
 Once a civil auditor refers a case for criminal tax investigation, they may suddenly stop their audit and become unreachable.
 Additionally, an IRS Special Agent may secretly continue the audit or openly take the place of the civil tax auditor.